 There are seven million exceptional children with special needs in our American school system, such as children with autism spectrum development.
 They have the right to appropriate and comparable educational opportunities.
 Truly meeting the needs of these children requires a commitment to integrating advances in educational science, neuroscience, and social policy.

-Alexis Patterson, Ph.D., joined the School of Education in July 2015 as an Assistant Professor in science education.
+Alexis Patterson Williams, Ph.D., joined the School of Education in July 2015 as an Assistant Professor in science education.
 She is currently a CAMPOS Faculty Scholar and is excited to work with her cohort to develop a research center that focuses on increasing the participation of women of color in STEM related fields.

-Office hours: Fall Quarter 2017 — By Appointment Only
+Office hours: Winter and Spring Quarters 2020 — By Appointment Only

 Gloria M. Rodriguez’s current research explores notions of educational investment that reflect efforts to build upon community strengths in order to address community needs within and beyond educational settings.
 Dr. Rodriguez also engages in research that focuses on the political economic conditions and educational trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.